Den4ick240/ftd_lua_sdk/README.md

 ```

 And than your IDE should pick it up and start giving you autocompletion suggestions.

+This won't work if you have some other entity with name "I" in the scope, that's
+why "I" suggest using "function Main()" as starting point, and "I" will be
+available globally.

 I generated this file by parsing [this file](https://gist.github.com/SurvivorBob/955f815a10b104183983a5cd44377892).